 To take things a step further, consider superheroes—highly skilled, powerful beings that get to fly around punching things and costing taxpayers millions of dollars in city damage repairs while typically facing zero repercussions.
 Superheroes also tend to live pretty interesting lives filled with pain, excitement, love, fear, etc. making them both relatable and entertaining to play as.

-Here, we’ve highlighted what we think are some of the best superhero games to play in 2019.
+Here, we’ve highlighted what we consider are some of the best superhero games to play in 2020.
 We’ll be updating this list in the future with new titles, so make sure to check back.

 Batman: Arkham City (PC, Xbox One, PS4)